Luck Be a Lady

 "Luck Be a Lady" is a song written and composed by Frank Loesser in 1950 and first performed by Robert Alda.
 The song was featured in the musical Guys and Dolls.
-The lyrics relate the point of view of a gambler, Sky Masterson, who hopes that he will win a bet, the outcome of which will decide whether or not he is able to save his relationship with the girl of his dreams.
+The lyrics relates the expected etiquette that a lady will stay with the gentleman who escorts her and not wander.
+The gambler, Sky Masterson, hopes that he will win a bet if luck is truly a lady who is by his side, the outcome of which will decide whether or not he is able to save his relationship with the girl of his dreams.